 In the journey towards equality before the law for all Australians, the achievement of marriage equality for same-sex couples will be remembered as a human rights victory that changed history.
-But it’s critical we acknowledge that the story of LGBTI rights in Australia, and our effort in achieving them, does not end here.
+But it’s critical we acknowledge that the story of LGBTI rights in Australia, and the effort in achieving them, does not end here.

 The same-sex marriage postal vote delivered a resounding yes in November 2017.
 While same-sex marriage became legal in Australian on December 9, 2017, the LGBTI community had been forced to live through an unnecessary and decisive campaign that was in part funded by the Federal Government.